mattwatsoncodes/restrict-dashboard-by-role/README.md

 # Dashboard User Lockout

-Stop certain users accessing the WordPress Admin Screen (WP Admin) by their User Role.
+Restrict users with certain User Roles from accessing the WordPress Dashboard (WP Admin).

 ## About